 Different payment and settlement systems in India have made the task of transferring money from one bank account to another easier and faster.
-Now account holders don’t have to wait for days to receive money in their bank accounts.
-With the help of the latest digital payment systems like NEFT, RTGS, and IMPS, money can be sent and received in an instant anytime from anywhere.
-A large number of banks, private companies and government bodies along with others are adopting different payment and settlement methods.
+A large number of banks, private companies and government bodies along with others are adopting different payment and settlement methods such as NEFT, RTGS and IMPS.
 This has helped in reducing the gap between the entities and their customers and other concerned people.
 These methods are fast, convenient and useful for documentation purposes.
-Let us know the primary differences between RTGS, IMPS, and NEFT payment systems.
+Read on to know more.

 India currently has various methods to transfer money online such as digital wallets, UPI, and more.
 However, the most commonly used online fund transfer method has been: